okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 <ApiLifecycle access="ie" />

-This guide covers how to create and set up your Okta org before you can [run the Identity Engine sample apps](/docs/guides/oie-embedded-common-run-samples/) or [integrate the SDK or Widget](/docs/guides/oie-embedded-common-download-setup-app/) into your own app.
+This guide covers how to create and set up your Okta org before you can [run the Identity Engine sample apps](/docs/guides/oie-embedded-common-run-samples/) or <StackSnippet snippet="abstractintegratelink" inline /> into your own app.

 ---